idio-lang/DIPS/README.md

   VM

-  As is the way of these things, once you're up and running, there's nothing to stop you re-writing the evaluator in your language.
+  As is the way of these things, once you're up and running, there's nothing to stop you re-writing the evaluator in your language, the *meta-circular evaluator*.

 * hiding in the background of that is a need for a *Garbage Collector*